OceaneCsn/DIANE/inst/extdata/welcome.md

 ## Deploy DIANE on your server

-We provide a [solution based on Docker and Shiny server](https://hub.docker.com/r/rocker/shiny) to deploy DIANE on any linux server.
+We provide a [solution based on Docker and Shiny server](https://hub.docker.com/r/rocker/shiny) to deploy DIANE on any linux server, just as it is at <https://diane.bpmp.inrae.fr>.
 To do so, see the following command line instructions.

 Get DIANE source code via Git :